dynatrace-oss/DynatraceDashboardPowerups/README.md

 7. Click save.
 Note: you may need to refresh your page for changes to take effect.

 ## Powerup Howto
-To add Powerups to your existing dashboards, you may add markup text in your dashboard tile titles.
-Alternatively, you may deploy dashboard packs with Powerups already included via the <a href="https://dynatrace.github.io/BizOpsConfigurator">BizOpsConfigurator</a>.
+To add PowerUps to your existing dashboards, you may add markup text in your dashboard tile titles.
+Alternatively, you may deploy dashboard packs with PowerUps already included via the <a href="https://dynatrace.github.io/BizOpsConfigurator">BizOpsConfigurator</a>.

+## Reports
+As of 1.53, PowerUps now includes a Report Generator.
+For details, see: [Reports](Reports.md).

 ## Powerup List